When you’re sending electronic documents, capturing an electronic signature is a vital component that you shouldn’t overlook.

-There is a lot of love when it comes to SignNow.
-The company is a great value for money and offers some interesting, advanced features and customization options at each tier.
+The company is great value for money and offers some interesting, advanced features and customization options at each tier.
 The interface is simple, and navigation is easy.

-In the end, though, DocuSign wins out for both small and large businesses due simply to the number of features on offer.
+In the end, though, DocuSign wins out for both small and large businesses simply due to the number of features it has to offer.

-DocuSign pricing is competitive and appealing, and the company offers great integrations with everyone from HubSpot all the way to Adobe PDF.
+DocuSign pricing is competitive and appealing, and the company offers great integrations with a wide variety of tools from Dropbox to Google Drive.

-On top of that, DocuSign gives you the ability to put the finishing touch on your document with unique branding options that look great on desktop and mobile apps.
+DocuSign also enables you to put the finishing touches on your document with unique branding options that look great on desktop and mobile apps.

 Still looking for a powerful electronic signature solution?

-Hearing that DocuSign is a great fit might be what you need to know if you’re looking around for a digital signature solution, but it can be a letdown if you’ve already tried DocuSign and didn’t love it.
+That DocuSign could be a great fit might be exactly what you want to hear if you’re looking around for a digital signature solution, but it can be a letdown if you’ve already tried DocuSign and didn’t love it.